benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

-# How to build a personal cloud storage solution in 1 day.
+# How to build a personal cloud storage server in 1 day or less.

 ### Preface
 This tutorial was created on March 1st, 2020.
 I will not be updating it much in the future, however, unless there are major changes made to OpenMediaVault or NextCloud, it should still be applicable for years to come.